zuozhenggh/learning-library/data-management-library/database/Essbase21c/scenario/scenario.md

    a) Open the Smart View.xlsx.

-   b) Go to the DataSheet tab and connect to the database as Sam, ensure the the POV has the correct sandbox member(sb0).
+   b) Go to the 'DataSheet' tab and connect to the database as Sam, ensure the POV has the correct sandbox member(sb0).
       ![](./images/imageSM_19.png "")

-   c) Go to the cell C13 enter a number(for e.g, 2000) then click submit (the intersection updates should be  XXU->FYQ4-FY2015->Automotive->ORCL USA).
+   c) Go to the cell C13 enter a number(for e.g, 2000) then click 'submit' (the intersection updates should be  XXU->FYQ4-FY2015->Automotive->ORCL USA).

       Please verify the intersection as mentioned.

       ![](./images/imageSM_20.png "")

-   d) Go to Essbase Web UI, navigate to the Scenarios tab.
-For What-if scenario, click on Actions icon.
+   d) Go to Essbase Web UI, navigate to the **Scenarios** tab.
+For What-if scenario, click on **Actions**.

       Note: Maria is logged in web UI.

-   e) Click on the Show Changes button, to show the changes in the UI.
+   e) Click on the **Show Changes** to show the changes in the UI.
       ![](./images/imageSM_21.png "")

       Verify the changes:
       ![](./images/imageSM_21.1.png "")

 3. Calculations in a Sandbox:
-In this step you will create a calculation script that will create data for ORCL USA->XXU->Automotive in 2016 by increasing 2014 data by 15%.
+In this step you will create a calculation script to create data for ORCL USA->XXU->Automotive in 2016 by increasing 2014 data by 15%.

-   a) Login to Essbase Web UI as John.
+   a) Login in Essbase Web UI as John.

-   b) Expand the “Sample_Scenario” application and navigate to the database inspector for the “Sandbx” database.
+   b) Expand the **Sample_Scenario** application and navigate to the database inspector for the **Sandbx** database.
     ![](./images/imageSM_22.0.png "")

-   c) Click on the Scripts tab on the database inspector and select Calculation Scripts from the left navigation menu.
+   c) Click on the **Scripts** tab on the database inspector and select **Calculation Scripts** from the left navigation menu.
      ![](./images/imageSM_22.png "")

    d) Click the + icon on the right to create a calculation script.
 Name the script as **Feed16**, type the below content in the scripts section: